sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 1. Performing a complete SmartSwitch reboot, which restarts the NPU and all DPUs.
 2. Rebooting a specific DPU by specifying its ID.

-In addition to the aforementioned causes of graceful reboots, a switch or DPU could be rebooted due to events such as power failures, kernel panics, etc.
+In addition to the previously mentioned causes of graceful reboots, a switch or DPU may also reboot due to events such as power failures during DPU power-up, kernel panics, and other similar incidents.

 ## DPU reboot sequence ##